Pauli effect: Cultural references

-Philip K. Dick makes reference to "Pauli's synchronicity" in his 1963 science fiction novel The Game-Players of Titan in reference to pre-cognitive psionic abilities being interfered with by other psionic abilities such as psychokinesis: "an acausal connective event."
+Philip K. Dick makes reference to "Pauli's synchronicity" in his 1963 science fiction novel The Game-Players of Titan, in reference to pre-cognitive psionic abilities being interfered with by other psionic abilities such as psychokinesis: "an acausal connective event."

-Tatsuhisa Kamijō is a self-claimed 'demon-embodied' human who can randomly cause electronic devices such as phones and drones to self destruct with his hands in the series Yu-Gi-Oh!
-Sevens.
-The main character Yuga attributes this to the Pauli Effect.
+In the anime series Yu-Gi-Oh!
+Sevens, Tatsuhisa Kamijō is a self-proclaimed "demon-embodied" human who can randomly cause electronic devices such as phones and drones to malfunction or self destruct with his hands.
+The main character, Yuga Ohdo, attributes this to the Pauli Effect.

+The anime Amnesia: Fated Memories and the video game Signalis also reference the Pauli effect and synchronicity.

+In the movie Babylon 5: The River of Souls, Captain Lochley describes this effect to Lieutenant Corwin, drawing a parallel to how crises seem to emerge only when President Sheridan or ex-security chief Garibaldi are at the station.